tanhauhau/tanhauhau.github.io/content/blog/step-by-step-guide-for-writing-a-babel-transformation/index.md

 ---
-title: Step by step guide for writing a babel transformation
+title: Step-by-step guide for writing a custom babel transformation
 date: '2019-09-07T08:00:00Z'
 tags: JavaScript,babel,ast,transform
 description: Writing your first babel plugin
 wip: true
 ---

-Today, I am going to share a step by step guide to do a code transformation with [`babel`](https://babeljs.io/docs/en/babel-core).

-I'll be going through:
+Today, I will share a step-by-step guide for writing a custom [babel](https://babeljs.io/docs/en/babel-core) transformation.
+You can use this technique to write your own automated code modifications, refactoring and code generation.

-- What is **Abstract Syntax Tree (AST)** ?
+## What is babel?

-- How to write a code to transform your code with `babel`
-- Where to learn more beyond this article
+[Babel](https://babeljs.io/docs/en/) is a JavaScript compiler that is mainly used to convert ECMAScript 2015+ code into backward compatible version of JavaScript in current and older browsers or environments.
+Babel uses a [plugin system](https://babeljs.io/docs/en/plugins) to do code transformation, so anyone can write their own transformation plugin for babel.

+Before you get started writing a transformation plugin for babel, you would need to know what is an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

-## What is Abstract Syntax Tree (AST) ?
+### What is Abstract Syntax Tree (AST)?

 I am not sure I can explain this better than the amazing articles out there on the web: